STEP 1: KNOW YOUR FINANCES

 Money is necessary for starting your business and to keep it going until your customers pay you.
 You will need to cover your personal expenses until the business can support you.

-There are many different funding options for start-ups.
-Creative thinking and planning your cashflow might save you money and make it less costly than you may think to start your own business.
+There are many differentu00a0funding options for start-ups.
+Creative thinking and planning youru00a0cashflowu00a0might save you money and make it less costly than you may think to start your own business.

 STEP 2: BE HARSH ON YOURSELF